py2ai/py2ai.github.io/_posts/2026-04-01-MiroFish-AI-Swarm-Intelligence-Engine.md

 ### 3. Creative Writing

-Upload the first 80 chapters of a novel (like Dream of the Red Chamber) and let MiroFish predict the lost ending based on character personalities and plot dynamics.
+Upload the first 80 chapters of a novel and let MiroFish predict the lost ending based on character personalities and plot dynamics.

 ### 4. Policy Impact Assessment